newchuyalong/libgdx-learning/Updating-LibGDX.md

 * **Command Line**: invoking any of the tasks will usually check for changes in dependency versions and redownload anything that changed.

 And that's it!
 No need to manually juggle JAR files, .so files or anything else.
 Just change a string in a file and update via your IDE or the command line.

-You can find the latest versions of all the tools and libGDX here: http://libgdx.badlogicgames.com/versions.html